Vinci-virtuoso/Vinci-virtuoso/README.md

 #  Hi, I'm Olabisi Oluwaseun

- I build AI agentic applications, automate business workflows, and rapidly turn bold ideas into working MVPs in under **2 weeks** — all powered by AI.
+ I build agentic applications, automate business workflows, and rapidly turn bold ideas into working MVPs in under **2 weeks**
 ---

 ##  What I Do

 - Design and deploy **Autonomous systems**
--  Automate end-to-end business processes using AI agents
+-  Automate end-to-end business processes
 -  Build MVPs fast — from idea to working prototype in **2 weeks or less**

 ---